SIMEXP/fmriprep-denoise-benchmark/_sources/research_report/discussions.md

 ## Distance dependency of connectivity edges was best removed by an aggressive scrubbing approach
 <!-- Distance dependency -->
-For the distance dependency effect on QC-FC, a score close to zero indicates a method reduced the correlation between residual motion in functional connectivity and pairwise node distance.
+For the distance dependency effect on QC-FC, a score close to zero indicates a method to reduce the correlation between residual motion in functional connectivity and pairwise node distance.
 We found scrubbing with a 0.2 mm threshold mitigates distance dependency well consistently regardless of the type of subject.
 DiFuMo on adult subjects across both datasets shows consistent results in reducing the impact of motion on distance dependency.